 Featured Image

-When I landed in Rodos, Greece in February 2014 it was really quiet.
-I had several friends that lived on the island that had more or less begged me to come down to look at all of the business opportunities within the island.
-Those opportunities mentioned was anything from bars, beach bars, and fabric for clothing to restaurants, all of which would be an investment in the range of 10K- Euros.
+When I landed in Rodos, Greece, in February 2014, the atmosphere was quiet.
+Several friends who lived on the island had urged me to come and explore various business opportunities available there.
+These opportunities ranged from bars and beach bars to clothing fabric and restaurants, all of which required an investment of around 10,000 Euros.

 IMG_5463 (3)

-Flying within Europe to a holiday destinations in the winter takes just as much time as flying from Berlin to Sydney.
-The flights are limited and more than likely there are layovers.
-My trip took exactly 27 hours, which is only a mere 10 hours short of driving from Dublin to Rodos- That is excluding the ferries of course. .
+Flying within Europe to holiday destinations in the winter takes just as much time as flying from Berlin to Sydney.
+The flights are limited, and they often include layovers.
+My trip took exactly 27 hours, which is only about 10 hours shorter than driving from Dublin to Rodos—excluding the ferries, of course.

 IMG_5692

-I got off the plane in Rodos after zero sleep but I felt as if I had slept the whole day.
-I was full of energy and I was excited to meet my friend of 5 years.
-Lets call him “P” (which is short for his first name).
+I got off the plane in Rhodes after zero sleep, yet I felt as if I had slept the whole day.
+I was full of energy and excited to meet my friend of five years—let’s call him “P” (short for his first name).

-So there I was sitting at the deserted airport in my leather jacket and a pair of shades on in Rodos, Greece in February- waiting on “P”.
-The first 20 minutes went by and I used my Irish cell phone to call him and ask him where was he.
-I had mailed him my flight schedule in Dublin and we had spoke on Skype for hours upon hours of a plan once I would arrive.
-So I could not understand why “P” was not at the gate waiting for me.
-There was not any passport control and the only company I had sitting there was the array of wild cats on the island.
+So there I was, sitting in the deserted airport in my leather jacket and a pair of shades in Rhodes, Greece, in February, waiting for “P.” The first 20 minutes passed, and I used my Irish cell phone to call him, asking where he was.
+I had emailed him my flight schedule in Dublin, and we had spent hours on Skype discussing our plans for my arrival.
+I couldn’t understand why “P” wasn’t at the gate waiting for me.
+There was no passport control, and the only company I had was the array of wild cats on the island.

-He arrived and drove me around the island, which was completely deserted at this point.
-He showed me the deserted hotels, café and restaurants that looked as if there were never used.
-I thought, “finally my luck has changed and this is going to be a remarkable piece for The Worthwhile Journal for our next issue.”
+When he finally arrived, he drove me around the island, which was completely deserted at the time.
+He showed me abandoned hotels, cafés, and restaurants that looked as if they had never been used.
+I thought, “Finally, my luck has changed!
+This will be a remarkable piece for The Worthwhile Journal for our next issue.”

 548480_10150918329262727_1190996813_n

-What I didn’t know was, the establishments that “P” was displaying was active.
-The owners had just left them as they were when the season ended and would refurbish things when the season drew near.
-Hmmm something none of us know about in regards to tourist destinations.. at least I didn’t.
+What I did not know was that the establishments “P” that were showcased were still operational.
+The owners had simply left them as they were when the season ended to refurbish everything as the next season approached.
+This was something none of us understood about tourist destinations—at least I didn’t.

 IMG_9404

-When I was able to put things into perspective (Mid March), I realized the aforementioned.
-From my experience it is was;
+When I was finally able to put things into perspective in mid-March, I realized a few important things.
+From my experience, it was like this:

-“Show the beauty of the island with a natural false sense of hope, captivate them with a temporary story when you don’t know the language, the customs and the traditions, then suddenly the outsiders are more or less sticking their hand in their pocket.
-By then its to late and you are now trying to sleep downing a half bottom of Ouzo! – Did it go that far??
-Not quite but my patience at this point was kicking the shit out of my ego.
+“Show the beauty of the island with a natural false sense of hope, captivate visitors with a temporary story when you don’t know the language, the customs, and the traditions—then, suddenly, the outsiders are reaching for their wallets.
+By then, it’s too late, and you find yourself trying to sleep after downing half a bottle of Ouzo!
+Did it go that far?
+Not exactly, but at that point, my patience was really testing my ego.

-So I asked “P” after nearly a month of not seeing him; “bro where are you?
-I knew the only person to blame was myself.
-But in real time talk; there was still opportunities there to make up for the time wasted to show something to my better half of me being away so long.
+So, after nearly a month of not seeing him, I asked “P,” “Bro, where are you?”
+I knew the only one to blame was myself, but realistically, there were still opportunities to make up for the time I had wasted and to show something to my better half while I had been away for so long.

-I never heard from “P” again while I was on the island. –complete and utter b*ll****er- whatever- bullshitter.
-Although as an optimist, I am thinking this is an isolated case and I loved the island so lets see what else was around.
+I never heard from “P” again while I was on the island—complete and utter nonsense.
+Whatever.
+As an optimist, I told myself this was just an isolated incident, and since I loved the island, I was determined to see what else was out there.

 "P" bar

-The apartment where I stay, overlooks the island and every morning I am looking across at Marimaris, Turkey.
-So its kind of hard to have a dope place in Rodos, a freezer full of food, a top notch gym, some sort of wireless service and pack up and leave.
-February and March in Dublin isnt a pleasant one.
-Its cold and rainy, but its home.
+The apartment where I stay offers a stunning view of the island, and every morning I gaze across at Marmaris, Turkey.
+It’s difficult to leave this wonderful place in Rhodes, especially since I have a freezer full of food, access to a top-notch gym, and decent wireless service.
+February and March in Dublin are far from pleasant; it’s cold and rainy, but it’s still home.

-When I was invited to go to the island futbol match, I was shocked that there was a stadium on the island.
-I knew there was a basketball team but I wasn’t aware of the league level of futbol on the island.
-Naturally, I took to Google in search of where the stadium was and to research information on the team.
+I was surprised to discover there was a stadium on the island when I received an invitation to a football match.
+I knew about the local basketball team, but I wasn’t aware of the level of football being played here.
+Naturally, I turned to Google to locate the stadium and gather more information about the team.

-This would have been perfect for an article within The Worthwhile Journal and also some entertainment.
-So when the owner of the complex where I had been staying, invited me to the game and informed me that he was the newly appointed President of the club (Rodos FC), I leaped at the opportunity.
+This experience seemed perfect for an article in The Worthwhile Journal and would also provide some entertainment.
+So, when the owner of the complex where I was staying invited me to the game and mentioned that he had recently been appointed as the president of Rodos FC, I eagerly accepted the opportunity.

 Diagoras